- Great mobile app.

 - Must own each asset to trade it (BTC isn't the only collateral).

-What is Bybit?
+Bybit Review – What is Bybit?

+Today, we will be doing a Bybit review.
 Bybit is a relatively new cryptocurrency derivatives (up to 100x leverage) exchange founded in March of 2018.
 Bybit is legally structured in the British Virgin Islands, with their headquarters based in Singapore, a well known fintech friendly capital.
 That said, most new exchanges suffer from liquidity issues but Bybit has been making leaps and bounds in user signups since they launched in April 2019.
 They’ve been really on a roll.

 Trading on Bybit allows you to leverage trade (margin trade) cryptocurrency derivatives, just like BitMEX and PrimeXBT.
 On Bybit, you can trade Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), and EOS against the US Dollar (USD).

 On Bybit you can trade 1x (no leverage) or as high as 100x (100 times your trade value).
 Leverage is complex and dangerous, as you can get liquidated of all your currency if your leverage is too high.
 Always keep an eye on your Liquidation Price when using leverage!
 Leverage is powerful, it allows you to bet with a much larger crypto stack than you actually have.
 Used properly is can be very rewarding.
 Of course, in order to use leverage you must incur fees.